digital-asset/daml/docs/source/concepts/local-ledger.rst

    :align: center
    :width: 100%

-   Projections of the :ref:`split counteroffer causality graph <causality-graph-couteroffer-split>`.
+   Projections of the :ref:`split counteroffer causality graph <causality-graph-counteroffer-split>`.

 Alice's projection is the same as the original minimal causality graph.
 The Bank sees only actions on `Iou` contracts, so the causality graph projection does not contain `tx2` any more.
 Similarly, the painter is not aware of `tx1`, where Alice's `Iou` is created.
 Moreover, there is no longer an edge from `tx3` to `tx4` in the painter's local ledger.
 This is because the edge is induced by the **Fetch** of Alice's `Iou` preceding the consuming **Exercise**.
-However, the painter is not an informee of those two actions; he merely witnesses the **Fetch** and **Exercse** actions as part of divulgence.
+However, the painter is not an informee of those two actions; he merely witnesses the **Fetch** and **Exercise** actions as part of divulgence.
 Therefore no ordering is required from the painter's point of view.
 This difference explains the :ref:`divulgence causality example <causality-divulgence-example>`.